 To answer this question you’re going to have to turn to your date.
 If they’re a part of the wedding party you may be invited to tag along to the rehearsal dinner and/or a few of the more exclusive events.
 Not the case?
-You may only be expected at the ceremony and reception.
+As a plus-one wedding guest, you may only be expected at the ceremony and reception.

 Will I know anyone there and what do I do if I don’t?